Quick Spacers provide an interface for you to visually drag and set and padding and margins for an element from its edges.

 - Easily change the margin/padding of one or multiple sides at once from the editing interface

-- Know the spacing inherited from desktop/tablet in the responsive mode.
+- Identify the spacing inherited from desktop/tablet in the responsive mode.

 Using the Quick Spacers: